 Sunday, March 2, 2014

-I don't know if this ever happens to you all, but every so often I start thinking My God, I am some kind of religious crackpot.
+Every so often I start thinking My God, I am some kind of religious crackpot.
 I'm a total phony.
 I've never abandoned myself to God AT ALL.
 What is with this frenetic daily Mass-going?
 I'm trying to capture God, possess God, take God off to a little corner.
 It's a show; it's a distraction; it's an attempt to escape from the messiness of "real life."
 It's an attempt, one more time, to be special.
 Who am I kidding?: I don't even like people, hardly.
 I'm testy, I'm exhausted.
 I'm like the guy in Dostoevsky's The Brothers Karamazov: the more I love humanity, the more I dislike individual people.
-I need to spend my time getting ORGANIZED.
-I need to stop being OCD and neurotic, as if the world, or even Jesus, cares if I go to daily Mass.

 Just the night before, though, I'd read these passages from The Quotidian Mysteries by Kathleen Norris: